nealalan/tf-nealalan.com/README.md

 ## Files
 This repo contains two files:
-- [vpc.tf](https://github.com/nealalan/tf-201812-nealalan.com/blob/master/vpc.tf) - a consolidated terraform file (infrastructure as code) to create a VPC, associated components and an EC2 Ubuntu instance in a Public Subnet
+- .tf - terraform files (infrastructure as code) to create a VPC, associated components and an EC2 Ubuntu instance in a Public Subnet
-  - best practice is to separate out the terraform components into sections, but this worked out well for me to have it in one file
+  - best practice is to separate out the terraform components into sections,
-  - need to implement the logic to automatically push (scp?) the install.sh file to the EC2 instance and run it automatically
-- [install.sh](https://github.com/nealalan/tf-201812-nealalan.com/blob/master/install.sh) - shell script to configure the Ubuntu instance to configure NGINX web server with secure websites (https)
+- [install.sh](https://github.com/nealalan/tf-nealalan.com/blob/master/install.sh) - shell script to configure the Ubuntu instance to configure NGINX web server with secure websites (https)
   - website are automatically pulled from git repos for respective sites

 ## Steps / Commands